shipshapecode/website-astro/data/posts/2022-10-15-top-five-javascript-podcasts.md

 option featuring a panel of Software Engineers from Netflix, Twitch, and Atlassian talking over drinks about Frontend, JavaScript, and career development.

 They have lots of guests from the Netflix engineering team, so it gives you a peek into how one of the hottest tech companies is approaching their web apps.
 They also talk about things such as job hunting, interview prep, and dealing with burnout.

+## Wrapup

+We think these are the top 5 JavaScript podcasts currently, but new podcasts are released all the time and this is not an exhaustive list.
+If we missed one of your favorites, let us know on Twitter! ([@shipshapecode](https://twitter.com/shipshapecode))